rmartinho/flamingdangerzone/_posts/cxx11/2013-03-11-overload-ranking.markdown

 Why, by abusing a language feature of course!
 And one that is in quite a close relationship with overloading, to boot: Implicit conversions.
-I could bore you with a slew of Standardese at this point, but I think I'll just summarize:
-Overloads with the least amount of implicit conversions on each argument, if any, are preferred.
+I could bore you with a slew of standardese at this point, but I think I'll just summarize: overloads with the least amount of implicit conversions on each argument, if any, are preferred.

-The fix is pretty well known - overloading on `int` and `long`, and passing a literal `0` as the argument.
+The fix is pretty well known &emdash; overloading on `int` and `long`, and passing a literal `0` as the argument.
 This is often used when defining a trait's test
 functions: